Last Updated on March 30, 2023

 Pillowtop mattresses are notoriously hard to clean.
 You will be able to remove blood stains using the Carbona Stain Devils cleaner, but it will take a bit of effort.

-It’s much easier to prevent the mattress stain by using a protector.
+It’s much easier to prevent a mattress stain by using a protector.